-This product, Catalogue no. 85-228-XIE, is published in electronic format on the Statistics Canada Internet site at a price of CDN \$29.00.
-To obtain single issues, visit our Web site at www.statcan.ca, and select Products and Services.
+This product, catalogue no. 85-228-XIE, is published annually in electronic format at a price of CAN\$29.00 per issue.
+To obtain a single issue or to subscribe visit our website at www.statcan.ca and select Our Products and Services.